 - Profile Visits: The number of times your profile is visited as a result of a Tweet.

 - Mentions: The tweets that mention your @username and received the highest number of any reactions or impressions.
-This does not have not have to be posted by the user; the user only needs to be tagged or mentioned.
+This does not have to be posted by the user; the user only needs to be tagged or mentioned.

 - New Followers: The number of people who weren’t previously subscribed to your Tweets and now are.
 If you lost followers, this would be a negative number.